sergio-guzman-xk/awstransfertool/README.md

                 If left empty the system will just work with the all the files at the Souce Location.

 ### IMPORTANT!!!
 The program will work with what you saved.
-If you perform any changtes and do not click on the button to save them, the program will work with the previously saved configuration.
+If you perform any changes and do not click on the button to save them, the program will work with the previously saved configuration.

 ## 5. Estimate Packet Size - Optional